BOSSIP Be Trippin’ – Driving Through Southwest Oregon With Polaris

 The next day, we drove to the coast, taking in the beautiful scenery along the way: rushing streams, the occasional farm, forests and open fields.
 We first arrived at the Spinreel Dune Buggy & ATV Rental in North Bend, where after a safety check, we piled into our Rzr’s and set out for the sand dunes.
 Cruising the dunes in the Rzr was a blast – especially riding the four-wheeler all the way up a dune and then careening down it.

 After a lunch of local Dungeness Crab at the Coos History Museum, we got into our Slingshots for the final drive of the day.
 The two-seater resembled a cross between the Batmobile and a motorcycle, and the convoy of our Slingshots driving through the streets and highways along the state’s coast turned heads wherever we went.
 Riding in the open air Slingshot with the music blasting was simply exhilarating.
-No wonder celebs like Chris Brown are fans.
+No wonder several celebs are fans.

 We ended our trip by driving the Slingshots to the Heceta Head Lighthouse – a scenic spot that had its own beach – where put our feet in the water and snapped a group photo.